 "Will America continue to inspire people to build a truly better world, a world in which freedom is ordered to truth and goodness?
 Or will America offer the example of a pseudo-freedom which, detached from the moral norms that give life direction and fruitfulness, turns in practice into a narrow and ultimately inhuman self-enslavement, one which smothers people's spirits and dissolves the foundations of social life?
 These questions pose themselves in a particularly sharp way when we confront the urgent issue of protecting every human being's inalienable right to life from conception until natural death.
 This is the great civil rights issue of our time, and the world looks to the United States for leadership in cherishing every human life and in providing legal protection for all the members of the human community, but especially those who are weakest and most vulnerable."
 John Paul II.

 MATURE ENOUGH TO SEE AN ABORTION?

-Abortion Photos Adoption Network American Center for Law and Justice Children Concerned Women for America Face the Truth America Family Research Council Feminists for Life Focus on the Family Friends for Life Her Choice Birmingham HOPE After Abortion Justice for All Just the Facts Libertarians for Life Life Call Life Chain Life Issues Life Prayers Life Principles NRLC National Life Teen Priests for Life Rachael's Vinyard Stand Up Girl Stem Cell Research Susan B. Anthony List Teachers Saving Children Teens for Life
+Abortion Photos Adoption Network American Center for Law and Justice Children Concerned Women for America Face the Truth America Family Research Council Feminists for Life Friends for Life Her Choice Birmingham HOPE After Abortion Justice for All Just the Facts Libertarians for Life Life Call Life Chain Life Issues Life Prayers Life Principles NRLC Priests for Life Rachael's Vinyard Stand Up Girl Stem Cell Research Susan B. Anthony List Teachers Saving Children Pro-Life Teens for Life